 The Department encourages that discrimination in any form be reported to leadership or other appropriate officials.
-The Division Director of Minority & Small Business Affairs is responsible for ensuring Title VI implementation and reports directly to the Secretary of Transportation (see Division Organizational Chart - Appendix B).
+The Division Director of Minority & Small Business Affairs is responsible for ensuring Title VI implementation and reports directly to the Deputy Secretary of Finance and Administration who reports directly to the Secretary of Transportation (see Division Organizational Chart - Appendix B).
 The following chart describes the Department's organizational structure for the Title VI/Nondiscrimination Program.

 Position Title VI Responsibilities Secretary of Transportation The Department's Secretary is responsible for compliance with provisions of Title VI and has directed nondiscrimination in all Department programs and services.
 The Secretary provides leadership, guidance, direction, and support for the Department's Title VI Program.
-Division Director of Minority & Small Business Affairs The Division Director of Minority & Small Business Affairs reports directly to the Secretary of Transportation and provides leadership and support for the Title VI Program.
-Director of Civil Rights Programs The Director of Civil Rights Programs reports to the Division Director of Minority & Small Business Affairs and provides day-to-day guidance, leadership, and support for the Title VI Program, DBE Certification Program, External Equal Opportunity, (EEO) Program and On-the-Job Training (OJT) Program.
+Division Director of Minority & Small Business Affairs The Division Director of Minority & Small Business Affairs reports directly to the Deputy Secretary of Finance and Administration who reports directly to the Secretary of Transportation.
+The Division Director provides leadership and support for the Title VI Program.
+Director of Civil Rights Programs The Director of Civil Rights Programs reports to the Division Director of Minority & Small Business Affairs and provides day- to-day guidance, leadership, and support for the Title VI Program, DBE Certification Program, External Equal Opportunity, (EEO) Program and On-the-Job Training (OJT) Program.

-Title VI Coordinator The Title VI Coordinator reports directly to the Director of Civil Rights Programs, but may bypass the Division Director and Director allowing direct access to the Secretary, should the need arise.
+Title VI Coordinator The Title VI Coordinator reports directly to the Director of Civil Rights Programs, but may bypass the Division Director and Director allowing direct access to the Secretary, should the need arise .
 The Title VI Coordinator's responsibilities include monitoring the Title VI Program, collecting and analyzing statistical data, conducting training, processing discrimination complaints, and conducting compliance reviews.
-For more specific duties about Title VI Trainings refer to pages 20-21, and for specific duties on Conducting Program Area Reviews refer to pages 22-35.
+For more specific duties about Title VI Trainings refer to pages 22, and for specific duties on Conducting Program Area Reviews refer to pages 23-35.
 Title VI Designees Title VI designees responsibilities include, but are not limited to, collecting and reviewing data, submitting quarterly reports, assisting with training and conducting investigations of discrimination complaints.
-Refer to the Implementation Plan pages 11-20.
+Refer to the Implementation Plan pages 11-21.
 Executive Leadership and Management The Department expects that all members of management will adhere to and advance the principles of nondiscrimination in all programs, services and activities.
 In addition, they must allow Title VI designees within their ranks easy access to the Title VI Coordinator in matters involving Title VI.
 Also, they must ensure that Title VI designees have the time and resources they need to fulfill their Title VI responsibilities.